island-is/island.is/libs/nest/audit/README.md

 - `action` - The action performed by the user.
 Should be camelCase and start with a verb.
 - `resources` - **Optional**: One or more resource ids affected by the action.
 - `meta` - **Optional**: An object of extra information specific to the action.
+- `alsoLog` - **Optional**: Logs the audit entry to the console.
+Useful for Datadog logs for example.

 ## Setup